 11030 Fishers Pointe Boulevard, Fishers

-Cheeney Creek is the other nature preserve in Fishers and it offers trails, creeks, a pond, and plenty of fresh air!
-Make sure your bring your creek stomping gear–your kids will have many opportunities to splash around.
+Cheeney Creek Natural Area is a wildlife oasis in the middle of Fishers including opportunities for birding and fishing.
+The 25-acre nature preserve offers trails, creeks, a pond, and plenty of fresh air!
+The 2.75-mile Cheeney Creek Trail runs from South Street through Heritage Meadows Park to the Cheeney Creek Natural Area.
+Make sure you bring your creek stomping gear- your kids will have many opportunities to splash around.
 While the hikes are not hard, some of the unpaved paths might be a little rugged for the little kids.
 There is also a paved trail that currently stretches Heritage Meadows Park to Cheeney Creek Natural Area, but will eventually join with the Nickel Plate Trail.

 13400 Allisonville Road, Fishers

 Connor Prairie is a great place to get outdoors and let the kids run around.
 Even without a trail, there are large greenways to enjoy.
-But if you want to take in some beautiful Fishers’ community views and connect to landmarks like the Hamilton East Public Library, home of the Ignite Studio, the check out the Conner Trail.
-This trail will be among many of the Fishers’ trail to connect to the Nickel Plate Trail, but currently the five mile loop runs along Lantern Road from Municipal Drive to Conner Prairie.
+But if you want to take in some beautiful Fishers’ community views and connect to landmarks like the Hamilton East Public Library, home of the Ignite Studio, then check out the Conner Trail.
+This trail is among many of the Fishers’ trails to connect to the Nickel Plate Trail.
+The five-mile loop runs along Lantern Road from Municipal Drive to Conner Prairie.

 Cumberland Park Loop